Implements a Formatter according to the formatting standards of the Python language .

 .
 It can be changed by adding an unsigned decimal number.!ATab[[Cc][NNN]|Reset]

 Inserts an "automatic tabulator stop".
-These are tabulator positions that are stored internally and are automatically extended in the moment the actual contents exceeds the currently stored tab-position.
-An arbitrary amount of auto tab stop and field width (see !AWith below) values is maintained by the formatter.
+These are tabulator positions that are stored internally and are automatically extended at the moment the actual contents exceeds the currently stored tab-position.
+An arbitrary number of auto tab stop and field width (see !AWith below) values is maintained by the formatter.

 or !AWidth